under-score/projector/README.md

 ```

 point your administrator browser to http://0.0.0.0/admin.php
-point your display browser with attached to http://0.0.0.0/display.php
+point your display browser on the remote computer with projector to http://0.0.0.0/display.php

 ![screenshot](screenshot.jpg "admin")

-the admin script collects all media in the cache directory

 the two links top right let the display refresh or go black
-all other links let the display change to the selected media
+all other media are picked up by the admin script

 note 1: for webrtc the display browser will need some extensions
 note 2: some display browsers will need to start the video manually (first time only)